 Be cautious drinking pine needle tea if:

 Some species of pine have been known to cause abortion in pregnant cattle, so if you are pregnant or plan to become pregnant soon, avoid using pine needle tea out of an abundance of caution.
 Particularly avoid ponderosa pine (Pinus ponderosa), as cattle drinking water under these trees have been reported to have a higher rate of miscarriage.

 The diuretic actions of pine needle tea can be irritating to the bladder.
-If you are taking other medication check with your health professional before drinking pine needle tea regularly.
+If you are taking prescription medication check with your health professional before drinking pine needle tea regularly.
 Pine needle tea can lower the amount of other drugs circulating in your blood.

-Some conifers can be toxic so make a positive identification of the specific species before using it in this recipe.
-Avoid yew, cypress, and Norfolk pine as they are reported to be toxic.
+Some conifers can be toxic so make an identification of the specific species before using it in this recipe.
+Avoid yew, cypress, and Norfolk pine and Norfolk Island Pine as they are reported to be toxic.
 Also avoid hemlock trees and poison hemlock, if it is in your area.

 How to Make Pine Needle Tea